kamskr/nvim/readme.md

 Requirements:
 * Make sure to review the readmes of the plugins if you are experiencing errors.
 In particular:
   * [ripgrep](https://github.com/BurntSushi/ripgrep#installation) is required for multiple [telescope](https://github.com/nvim-telescope/telescope.nvim#suggested-dependencies) pickers.
-  * [codicons](https://github.com/microsoft/vscode-codicons) add icons as described in the dap ui readme for debugger UI.
-Icons are also available in the `fonts/`
+  * Add HackNerdFont to your terminal for icons to properly display.
+Fonts are available in the `fonts/` directory
-Neovim's configurations are located under the following paths, depending on your OS:

 | OS | PATH |
 | :- | :--- |